alphagov/pay-connector/README.md

 ### GET /v1/api/accounts/{accountId}/charges

-This endpoint searches for transactions for the given account id.
+This endpoint searches for transactions for the given account id and specified filters in query params and responds with JSON or CSV according to the Accept header

-#### Request example
+#### Request example for JSON response

 ```
 GET /v1/api/accounts/3121/charges
+Accept application/json

 ```